The Physics of Driving: Natural Forces, Friction, Traction and BalanceUpdated Aug. 3, 2020

 Newton’s laws of motion

-Before we can go any further in our quest to understand how natural forces effect the movement of a vehicle, we must first look at the universal rules which govern motion.
+Before we can go any further in our quest to understand how natural forces affect the movement of a vehicle, we must first look at the universal rules which govern motion.
 This module covers Newton’s three laws of motion, which together, can predict and explain the way any object moves (or doesn’t move) in response to outside forces.

 Newton’s first law concerns inertia.
 Inertia is the reason that changing a moving object’s speed or direction always takes more effort than keeping them constant.
 In driving, inertia makes maneuvering a vehicle around a bend or bringing it to a stop physically challenging – particularly if you do not have power steering or brakes!